 "Nothing bad at all.
 I had a blast.
 This is the best idea EVAR!!"

+"This was an awesome idea with great people.
+Turned out to be a great way to meet people.
+Now I know where to go to get really good pork buns."
 "The best baked bun was at Lung Moon Bakery.
 Thin, crispy, very different.
 The worst baked bun was at Fay Da Bakery.
 Very dry!
 The steamed bun at Mei Li Wah was the best, but Tai Pan Bakery was a close second."

 "This wasn't your fault since you don't speak Chinese and couldn't call ahead properly (TOTALLY understandable), but there was a lot of disappointment when we got to some of the places and they ran out of pork buns (and were rather frustrated at us).
 But, we did try sponge cakes and moon cakes, etc. so it made up for it!
 (We know you warned us about that situation too!)
 This was a lot of fun, and I look forward to attending future ones, when the weather is warmer and we'll be visiting English speaking establishments (I do LOVE pork buns though, great pick)."